 While setting yourself a goal is useful and important, if you then focus your attention on that goal and try to emulate that without going through the less exciting process of slow focused practice you will inevitably end up frustrated and exhausted.
-This is because you probably lack the base skills that the skilled dancer or the maestro has at his disposal.
-So having set yourself a goal and decided on a role model, you then need to focus your attention on the gradual and process practicing itself.
-While this may be challenging at first, you will find that you are much calmer and that your motivation improves as you develop your base skills.
+This is because you probably lack the basic microskills that the accomplished dancer has at his disposal.
+So having set yourself a goal and decided on a role model, you then need to focus your attention on the process of practicing itself.
+While this may be challenging at first, you will find that you are much calmer and that your motivation improves as you develop the foundational microskills.

-Focusing on the process of learning is essential to success in learning learnig well, that is, to programming our nervous system such that we have the base that allows us to exhibit the skills that we see in our role model.
-This may at times seem less exciting but the undeniable fact is that end-gaining and practicing too fast leads to poor technique and loss of motivation.
-We often get inspiration from seeing high level dancers, but constantly focusing on skilled dancing and trying emulate it is actually detrimental to learning.
+Focusing on the process of learning is essential to learning well which is basically programming your nervous system and the so-called “muscle memory” such that you develop what I call “the base” that is, the foundational microskills of integrated and efficient movement that allows you to exhibit the skills that you (hopefully) see exhibited in your role model.
+This may at times seem less exciting in the short run but the undeniable fact is that end-gaining or goal-focus and practicing too fast leads to poor technique, hitting a lerning ceiling, and the associated loss of motivation.
+We often get inspiration from seeing high level dancers but constantly focusing on skilled dancing and trying emulate it is actually detrimental to learning.
 While we need to be challenged and push ourselves, this needs to be appropriate to our current skill level.